Canadian Animals: 16 Iconic Species

 Fin Whales are also commonly known as razorback whales, herring whales, and common rorqual.
 Canadian Pacific and the northern coast of British Columbia are places where fin whales can be spotted regularly.

-They can swim at a speed of 47 km per hour and can be identified by their contrasting colour jaws.
-The lower left jaw of a fin whale is black while the lower right jaw is white.
+They can swim at a speed of 47 km per hour and can be identified by their contrasting color jaws.
+The lower left jaw of a fin whale is black, while the lower right jaw is white.

 Canadian Animals in Wood Buffalo National Park

-This national park spans an area of 44800 square kilometres and is and is a habitat for a variety of wild Canadian animals.
+This national park spans an area of 44800 square kilometers and is and is a habitat for a variety of wild Canadian animals.

 The coniferous and deciduous forests act as a habitat for incredible animals like moose, black bears, and Canadian lynxes.